 Why try different types of basil?

 Why grow so many different types of basil?
 For me, there are several reasons.
 First, I love the variety of flavors.
 Sweet basil has that classic spicy clove flavor that is essential to so many dishes, including pesto.
-But, Thai basil is also delicious and adds a burst of licorice to curries and stir-fries, and lemon or lime basil has a fresh citrus fragrance and mild lemony flavor so good in tea, marinades, and salad dressings.
+But, Thai basil is also delicious and adds a burst of licorice or anise to curries and stir-fries, and lemon or lime basil has a fresh citrus fragrance and mild lemony flavor so good in tea, marinades, and salad dressings.
+Different types of basil are a starring ingredient in cuisines all around the world.

 While basil is one of the most popular culinary herbs planted in gardens and containers, it can be a bit tricky to grow.
 It needs plenty of sun, well-drained soil, and heat, so wait until the spring weather has warmed to plant.
 I grow most of my basil in my raised beds, but you can also grow them in elevated planters like this handy VegTrug 8 Pocket Herb Garden.
 If you’re growing basil in containers, choose pots that offer excellent drainage and use a high-quality potting mix.
 For more on growing great basil, check out this post and short video.